 Judith Wood - Juvenile Healing to Wellness coordinator

 Responsible for the case management of at least 40 families per year in the Healing to Wellness Court.
 Responsible for research, collection, analyzes, and preserves Chippewa Cree Tribal specific methods of healing and alternative dispute resolution.
 Identify and use existing community organizations, agencies and individuals who can serves as resources for the program.
 Conduct community meetings to solicit support and report results of project including coordination with treatment providers.
 Establish and maintain an open and progressive working relationship with the by attending Healing to Wellness Advisory Team meetings and recording committee actions on the Family Healing to Wellness Court.

 Attend weekly Healing to Wellness Team meetings.
-Impose pre-established sanctions for non-compliance to plan.
+Works with Clerk of Court, completes data entry for Juvenile Healing to Wellness Court clients; assures FullCourt data system is function smoothly and efficiently; maintain and generate various records and reports; assist in verifying the accuracy of data, data input, and time lines; perform a variety of duties as needed.
+Track pre-established sanctions for non-compliance to plan.
 Impose incentives for each level of compliance achieved by the participant.
 Individual counseling sessions with the participant will be required on a weekly basis until sufficient progress is recorded.
-Responsible for compliance report and records regarding each participant’s activities while involved in the program.
+Responsible for reports and records regarding each participant’s activities while involved in the program.